-The Glenlivet Distillery was founded in 1824 in a remote glen, well known for illicit distilling.
-George Smith, himself a known distiller, was the first in the area to go legitimate following the Excise Act of 1823 which cheapened the cost of a distilling license.
-Smith’s decision didn’t go down too well with other distillers in the region however, who viewed the excise laws as English interference in local affairs and took great pleasure in working around them.
-To many, Smith was a traitor and he was urged by the local laird to carry two pistols by his side with which to defend himself and his distillery should it be required.
+The Glenlivet Distillery was founded in 1824 in a remote glen which was well known to illicit distillers.
+George Smith was one such distiller and it was he purchased a license after the passing of the 1823 Excise Act.
+His decision didn’t go down well with the other distillers in the glen however, many of whom viewed the excise laws as English interference in local affairs and took great pleasure in ignoring them.
+To them, Smith was a traitor and had to be stopped.
+Such was the hostility, Smith was persuaded by the Laird to carry a pair of pistols with which to defend himself should the time come.

-Today, the Glenlivet is one of the largest whisky brands in the world, even overtaking Glenfiddich in 2015 as the number one selling single malt.
-The decision to remove their beloved 12 year old from some markets attracted a degree of criticism however, with many viewing it’s ‘No Age Statement’ replacement as an inferior dram.
+Today, the Glenlivet is one of the biggest whisky brands in the world, even overtaking Glenfiddich in 2015 as the number one selling single malt brand.
+A recent decision to remove their flagship 12 year old expression was met with some criticism however, with many expecting its replacement, a no age statement ‘Founder’s Reserve’ to be an inferior product.

 Taste: Caramel and Honey, Toffee and Fudge along with creamy Vanilla and fresh fruit in the form of Green Apple, Pear, Lemon and even a touch of Grape.